The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/3-building-a-fetching-app.md

 plan out the logic:
 * When the page loads:
-  * fetch pikachu (make sure to catch any errors)
+  * fetch Pikachu (make sure to catch any errors)
-  * render pikachu data to the screen
+  * render Pikachu data to the screen
   * add an event listener for the form

 * When the form is submitted: